ckuelker/quick-guide-en-us/Dev/HPC/stress-ng.md

 conditions.

 - 0: Success.
-- 1: Error; incorrect user options or a fatal resource issue in the stress-ng stressor harness
+- 1: Error; Incorrect user options or a fatal resource issue in the stress-ng stressor harness
 - 2: Error; One or more stressors failed
 - 3: Error; One or more  stressors failed to initialise because of lack of resources
 - 4: Error; One or more stressors were not implemented on a specific architecture or operating system
 - 5: Error; A stressor has been killed by an unexpected signal
 - 6: Error; A stressor exited by exit(2) which was not expected and timing